 When and how much to irrigate

-How to take care of it
+How to cultivate and care for it

-When and how to fertilize
+When and how much to fertilize